 Offers for the Discover it® Business Card are not available through this site.
 Some offers may have expired.
 Please see our card marketplace for available offers

 One of the biggest financial developments of the decade has been Capital One’s acquisition of Discover.
-The $35.3 billion all-stock deal will (more than likely) significantly reshape the credit card and digital banking industry.
+The $35.3 billion all-stock deal is on track to significantly reshape the credit card and digital banking industry.

 Capital One and Discover first announced plans to merge in early 2024, with Capital One set to acquire Discover in an all-stock deal valued at $35.3 billion.
 Over the following months, the merger progressed through the regulatory process, clearing key milestones, including approval from the Delaware State Bank Commissioner in December 2024.